krjordan02/Bad-Bank-Full-Stack-App/README.md

 ## Features

-- One time sign in using firebase
+- One time sign in using firebase authentication for email/password & Google.
-- Admin access
+- Admin access to all user information.
+- Deposit/withdrawl

 ## Future Improvements

-Added admin capabilities.
+Additional admin capabilities including user information modification.
+Users will be capable of creating and maintaining multiple accounts.
-UI style improvements will be made.
+Additional UI style improvements.

 ## MIT License